ABOUT VRCAPS

 Zocdoc rated 4.7 out of 5 stars

-Forming VRCAPS, Kane is excited to be marrying his clinical practice and wide spectrum of experiences from being a Producer at SyFy Channel and SONY, as well as a newspaper journalist and playwright to his considerable work with the early Anime and Gaming community.
+My professional background is varied and dynamic and now have married my clinical practice with a wide spectrum of experiences from being a Producer at SyFy Channel and SONY, as well as a newspaper journalist and playwright to my considerable work with the early Anime and Gaming industry and community.

 Certified Autism Spectrum Disorder